(This is the first of a series of 3 weekly posts about chronic inflammation)

 This is, at least in part, why agencies like the EPA were formed: to step in and address the problems that are not only harming the environment, but the health of ordinary, everyday people.
 Their ability to do so may be seriously compromised by Trump administration’s proposed budget cuts to the agency.

-Drastic budget cuts will severely compromise the EPA’s ability to protect us
+How cuts will compromise the EPA’s ability to protect us

 The cuts-- which were initially intended to slash the agency’s budget from $8.2 billion to $5.7 billion-- are the largest percentage cut to any federal agency.
 So far, the EPA has been able to withstand them.
 However, the president continues to seek new cuts to the agency’s budget, which among other things, could virtually eliminate the EPA’s ability to track and monitor toxic chemicals in the environment.
 When you consider that an estimated 2000 new chemicals come into the market each year, and that there is already very little oversight of the potential harm they cause to humans, animals, and the environment, it stands to reason that you will be exposed to an even greater number of toxic chemicals in the future if we continue on this track.